replygirl/tc/docs/types.md

 ## Overload signatures

-`tc` will determine its return value based on the return types of your `t` and `c` callbacks.
+`tc` will determine its return type based on the return types of your `t` and `c` callbacks.
 You shouldn't need to pass in type arguments for accurate type checking.

 ```ts
 function tc<T = unknown, U = T>(